-AB Drylining offer professional plastering and rendering services for both residential and commercial clients.
-Each project is undertaken with the upmost care and professionalism.
-AB Drylining also offer Monocouche rendering.
-This is a decorative finish applied to the outside of buildings that is also used for protection against whether damage.
+AB Drylining also offers Monocouche rendering.
+This is a decorative finish applied to the outside of buildings that is also used for protection against weather damage.

 A wet plastered finish is traditional, trusted and familiar.
 The surface is covered in mortar and then smoothened with instruments which combined with a skilled hand leaves that perfect finish.
 When the wet plastered area has dried it can be decorated however you see fit.
 Plastering is the ideal and most popular way to make damaged wall surfaces as good as new again.